Skip to content ↓

 You can also find more on our Class Dojo page!

-In English, we will be completing lots of fun learning activities based on the stories of ‘Handa’s Surprise’ by Eileen Browne, and ‘The Three Billy Goat’s Gruff’ by Jonathan Langley‘.
-The children will be creating a class story map for each story and using it to retell the story, and later innovate it, including lots of super story language!
-They will be writing sentences based on their story, ensuring they include their ‘Just Do It' rules (including capital letters, full stops, finger spaces, Fred talk to spell, and ensuring they read and check their work makes sense).
-Year One children will also be taught how to include appropriate adjectives (describing words, eg 'enormous, scary') within their writing, as well as conjunctions (eg: and, but).
-In addition to this, they will be taught to correctly use question marks and exclamation marks within their writing.
+In English, we will be completing lots of fun learning activities based on the stories of ‘Old Bear’ by Jane Hissey and the traditional tale of ‘Goldilocks and the three bears'.
+The children will be creating a class story map for each story and using it to retell the story, being sure to include lots of super story language!
+We will be writing sentences based on the story, ensuring we include our ‘Just Do It rules’ (including capital letters, full stops, finger spaces, Fred talk to spell, and ensuring they read and check their work makes sense).
+Year One children will also be taught how to include appropriate adjectives (describing words, eg 'enormous', 'scary') within their writing, and well as conjunctions (eg 'and', 'but').
+After learning to retell each story and writing narratives, we will spend some time innovating it; amending our story map accordingly and writing new sentences based on our innovated story.
+We will also be learning to plan for our writing; breaking each story up into a beginning, middle and end.

 We can't wait to see what the children achieve!